ecs-org/ecs-docs/admin-manual/deployment.md

 IMAGE /root/.oldroot/nfs/install/../images/Ubuntu-1604-xenial-64-minimal.tar.gz
 ```

 ### Optional Network attached Storage

 + The appliance supports two external network attached storage volumes, one for permanent data and one for volatile data.
 + To have seperate volatile and/or data partitions, change storage:ignore:volatile and/or storage:ignore:data to false.
 + The volatile volume must be labeled "ecs-volatile", the data volume "ecs-data".
 + Setup will add mountpoints for /data and /volatile and mount them on startup.
 + Use appliance:extra:states and :packages if storage setup needs additional packages installed.
++ The root volume needs at least: 30GB (better 50GB) of space

 ### Install via ssh to an empty Xenial VM